DaniloDrT/DaniloDrT/README.md

 - 👋 Hi, I’m @DaniloDrT
-- 👀 I’m interested in ... trainee
+- 👀 I’m interested in ...
+Dev SW
 - 🌱 I’m currently learning ...
 Javascript, HTML 5, CSS
 - 💞️ I’m looking to collaborate on ...
 Dev Júnior
 - 📫 How to reach me ... https://www.linkedin.com/in/danilo-duarte-9b0b8721a/